clem9123/Thesis_forest/README.md

 A lot of writing is still needed to explain the questions and what was done.

+- [x] Overall changes in code to be clearer Generate.R
+- [ ] Attention some patch still don't work (maybe no proportion of species or inexistant species, I dont know)
+- [ ] Comment parameters in generate

+- [ ] Overall changes in code to be clearer Import.R

+- [ ] Lot of changes in Results.R

 # Reusable code (maybe for forceeps analyses)

 - `utils.R` — mainly for inventory and output functions.